-Congestive heart failure (CHF) is a clinical syndrome associated with systolic or diastolic ventricular dysfunction resulting from various cardiovascular diseases.
-Although morbidity and mortality from cardiovascular disease have decreased in recent decades, the prevalence of heart failure (HF) is increasing in developed and developing countries because of the rising burden of cardiovascular risk factors (1) (2).
+Congestive heart failure (CHF) is a clinical syndrome caused by systolic or diastolic ventricular dysfunction.
+Despite the improvement in HF therapy in recent decades and the decrease in morbidity and mortality caused by cardiovascular disease, the prevalence of heart failure (HF) is still increasing because of the rising burden of cardiovascular risk factors (1) (2).

 Congestive heart failure (CHF) is associated with aging-related diseases and thus affects predominantly older patients.
-Approximately 80% of patients hospitalized with HF are older than 65 years (3).
+The incidence of HF doubles in the general population for each decade after the age of 40 years (3).
+Aging causes a deconditioning of the skeletal muscles and a decrease in capillary density and coronary reserve responsible for a progressive loss of myocytes and hypertrophy of the remaining myocytes, as well as progressive decrease in maximal cardiac output, maximal heart rate and maximal VO2 (4),(5).
+"It is also responsible for increasing systemic vascular resistance along with blood pressure.(4) We observe significant changes in LV structure with aging, the LV stiffness is increased as a result of increased interstitial fibrosis, LV compliance is decreased, LV wall thickness is increased, early LV diastolic filling is decreased with a greater contribution to LV filling resulting from left atrial systole, and LV relaxation is impaired (4),(6).
+(Approximately 80% of patients hospitalized with HF are older than 65 years" (7).
 CHF in elderly is a quite frequent and severe condition worldwide, responsible for a high mortality and hospitalization rate as well as high cost.
 Yet few African data available take into account the specific profile of CHF in this population.
 Among HF phenotypes, heart failure with reduced ejection fraction (HFrEF) patients have the worst outcomes and are challenging to manage.
-The difficulty of management is even greater in older patients, who often have co-existing multi-morbid illness, polypharmacy, cognitive impairment, and frailty, which may contribute to poor prognosis (4).
-In addition, studies report that elderly patients with HF are rarely included in randomized controlled trials.
-Therefore, data about them are limited.
-Despite the important progress in HF management during recent years, little is known about the outcomes in elderly patients with HF (5).
+The difficulty of management is even greater in older patients, who often have co-existing multi-morbid illness, polypharmacy, cognitive impairment, and frailty, which may contribute to poor prognosis (8).
+"Despite the important progress in HF management during recent years, elderly patients with HF are rarely included in randomized controlled trials, which explain scarce data about outcomes in elderly patients" (9).

-More insights into particularities of congestive heart failure with reduced ejection fraction in elderly patients may aid to our knowledge about this complex disease and may eventually lead to better management in this age group of patients in order to improve outcomes.
+More insights into particularities of HFrEF in elderly patients may aid to our knowledge about this complex disease and may eventually lead to better management in this age group of patients in order to improve outcomes.

-This study aims to characterize the epidemiological, clinical, etiologic and therapeutic features of CHF with reduced ejection fraction in the elderly in specialized cardiac facility in Casablanca, Morocco.
+This study aims to report features of HFrEF in the elderly compared to younger patients in a specialized cardiac facility in Casablanca, Morocco.